call4paperz/call4paperz/README.md

 Also, please make feature branches.
 For instance, if you add a new feature, create a feature branch called "my-awesome-feature".
-That helps reviewing pull requests, specially if you have unrelated commits.
+That helps to review pull requests, specially if you have unrelated commits.

 ## Maintainer